The advice sheets below have the latest information on fair trading. If you need more advice call 01753 475111 (Enforcement & Regulatory option).

-Traders who visit a consumer in his home and leave a quotation (or send one to them later), allowing him to decide and enter into a contract when he is ready to do so, will be entering into an 'on-premises contract'.
+Traders that visit a consumer in their home and leave a quotation (or send one to them later), allowing them to decide and enter into a contract when they are ready to do so, will be entering into an 'on-premises contract'.
 This is because this transaction does not fall within the definition of an 'off-premises contract' unless the consumer agrees to the contract immediately after the trader has left their home, nor is it a 'distance contract'.
 This is important for many home improvements businesses that work in this way and will, therefore, fall under the requirements for on-premises contracts.
 This means that businesses selling in these circumstances only have to provide the information listed in the guide for on-premises contracts (rather than the larger list for off-premises contracts) and do not have to give cancellation rights.
-However, if your business uses this approach you must remember that you will be entering into off-premises contracts in those situations when you do agree a contract at the time that you visit your customer and agree a contract there and then.
+However, if your business uses this approach you must remember that you will be entering into off-premises contracts in those situations when you visit your customer and agree a contract there and then.

 This downloadable scenarios document will help you decide where contracts are made.

 This guide covers the requirements of the Regulations when you sell goods, services or digital content away from your business premises.
 If you also sell on your business premises or through distance contracts please see our other two guides: